AdobeDocs/pass.en/help/accountiq/general-usage-reports.md

 ## Accounts Segment - Historical View {#account-segment-historical-view}

-The Historical View bar graph helps you compare the usage metrics across different time frames.
+The Historical View bar graph helps you compare the usage metrics across different time intervals.
 Also, it collectively plots the various usage metrics, such as [Devices per week (or month) per Account](#devices-week-account), [Locations per week (or month) per Account](#locations-week-account), and [IPs per week (or month) per Account](#ip-week-account).

-* The x-axis plots the time frame, and y- axis plots number of subscriber accounts, devices, locations and IP's.
+* The x-axis plots the time interval, and y- axis plots number of subscriber accounts, devices, locations and IP's.

-* The orange colored bars signify segments in various time frames.
+* The orange colored bars signify segments in various time intervals.

-* The line graph plots the changes in [Devices per week (or month) per Account](#devices-week-account), [Locations per week (or month) per Account](#locations-week-account), and [IPs per week (or month) per Account](#ip-week-account) values across the time frame based on the threshold.
+* The line graph plots the changes in [Devices per week (or month) per Account](#devices-week-account), [Locations per week (or month) per Account](#locations-week-account), and [IPs per week (or month) per Account](#ip-week-account) values across the time interval based on the threshold.

 ![](assets/historical-view.png)

-* The blue bars signify the total number of active subscribers across the industry for a time frame.
+* The blue bars signify the total number of active subscribers across the industry for a time interval.

 * You can select specific legends, and they help you scale the graph.